 IDP, also known as intelligent automation or hyperautomation, brings AI technologies such as machine learning, transfer learning and natural language processing to bear on process automation.
 Collectively, these technologies enable an IDP tool to “read” documents and images just as a human would.
-IDP models can be trained to find the most relevant data from all the documents involved in the underwriting process, extract it and convert it to a structured format.
+IDP models can be trained to find the most relevant data from all the documents involved in the insurance submission and underwriting process, extract it and convert it to a structured format.
 From there, an RPA tool could be used to input the data into a downstream underwriting system.

 3 reasons you need underwriting automation

 For insurance companies, underwriting automation is imperative for at least three big reasons.

 First, they need to compete with insurtech startups.
 These companies are raising vast sums of money and pouring it into technologies they hope will give them an edge.
 And there are a lot of them.
 The website Daily Finance recently published a list of the top insurtech companies in the U.S. in 2021 that was over 50 strong.
 The European site Seedtable did it one better with its post titled, “83 Insurtech Startups to Watch in 2021.”

 Another driver for underwriting automation is it delivers improved customer service.
 Reducing the time spent processing each document required for the underwriting process means decisions are made more quickly.
 That improves the overall customer experience and helps to increase customer retention rates.

 Finally, automating the underwriting process makes it feasible for insurance companies to gather more data, enabling them to make more informed and accurate decisions.
 Additionally, automated processes are less prone to error than those that require humans to read documents for hours on end, again resulting in more accurate underwriting.